NREL/HPC/docs/Friendly_User/Applications/openfoam.md

-OpenFoam installation
+OpenFoam Installation
 =====================

 Building openfoam with cray-mpich and gcc
 ---------------------------------

-Instruction for the installing OpenFoam are available [here](https://openfoam.org/download/source/).
+Instructions for installing OpenFoam are available [here](https://openfoam.org/download/source/).

-In the instruction, you will be cloning the OpenFoam folder which we will refere to as `$OPENFOAM`.
+In the instructions, you will be cloning the OpenFoam folder which we will refer to as `$OPENFOAM`.

 In order to build Openfoam with cray-mpich, 2 files need to be edited.

 1- `$OPENFOAM/etc/bashrc`

 In this file, the variable `WM_MPLIB` will be defined as `MPICH`.
-Searhc for the line where the varibale is exported and replace it with
+Search for the line where the variable is exported and replace it with

 ```
 export WM_MPLIB=MPICH